 - Fosters a greater understanding of, and appreciation for, regional and rural-serving colleges through research, policy analysis, resource collection, and public engagement.

-- Provides in-person and online professional development and training through the Kellogg Institute.
+- Provides in-person and online professional development and training through the ARRC Professional Development.

 - Coordinates many college events as well as campus visits and tours.

 - A laboratory program operated by the Department of Family and Child Studies that serves as a model and professional preparation site for individuals working with young children.